kubesphere/website/content/en/docs/upgrade/Air-Gapped-Upgrade-with-KubeKey.md

 chmod +x kk
 ```

-### Step 2: Prepare Installation Images
+### Step 2: Prepare installation images

 As you install KubeSphere and Kubernetes on Linux, you need to prepare an image package containing all the necessary images and download the Kubernetes binary file in advance.

-1. Download the image list file `images-list.txt` from a machine that has access to the Internet through the following command:
+1. Download the image list file `images-list.txt` from a machine that has access to Internet through the following command:

    ```bash
    curl -L -O https://github.com/kubesphere/ks-installer/releases/download/v3.0.0/images-list.txt